header-image

 Trying the traditional route

-My first thought was to do exactly what I've always done — to get a literary agent.
+My first thought was to do exactly what I've always done: get a literary agent.
 And I started down that road.
 I reached out to some agents.
-I know that some of you are at this stage right now and know how soul destroying that is.
+I know that some of you are at this stage right now and know how difficult that is.
 I got a lot of people who wanted to see my full manuscript.
 And then I got to a point where I was facing 12 weeks plus of waiting to even hear back from people who were reading it.
 And I realized that what I’ve learnt in Silicon Valley is that you don’t really have to wait for somebody to tell you that your work has value, that your company idea is a good one.
 You can just start it and, of course you might need some investment capital, but even before that you can build what’s called a minimum viable product and see if people are interested in it.
 It just seemed really jarring to me that I had what I thought was a really good novel that was now completely at the mercy of these literary agents.
 And so my girlfriend, Sarah, who is also a writer, said “Well, why don't you publish it yourself?”.

 Moving to self-publishing